SaskTel Internet Review 2026: Plans, Fibre, Pros & Cons

 2021

-Launched 5G wireless service in parts of Regina, partnering with Samsung for network equipment.
+Launched 5G wireless service in Regina and began expanding the 5G network with Samsung network equipment.

-infiNET available in 111 communities.
-5G covers 88% of population with 700+ tower sites upgraded. $280M Rural Fibre Initiative targeting nearly 200 communities by end of 2027.
+infiNET was available in 111 communities as of the 2024-25 annual reporting period.
+SaskTel’s 5G network now covers nearly 90% of Saskatchewan’s population, and the Rural Fibre Initiative is still targeting nearly 200 rural communities by the end of 2027.

-SaskTel offers two main types of home internet: infiNET (fibre-to-the-home) and interNET (DSL, for areas where fibre is not yet available).
-The speed and price difference between these two is significant, so the first thing to check is whether infiNET is available at your address using SaskTel’s availability tool.
+SaskTel offers two main types of home internet: infiNET fibre-to-the-home and interNET DSL or extended DSL for areas where fibre is not yet available.
+The speed difference is large, so the first thing to check is whether infiNET is available at your address using SaskTel’s availability tool.

 infiNET Plans (Fibre)

-All infiNET plans include unlimited data, 24/7 support, one Wi-Fi gateway, and free basic installation.
+All infiNET plans include unlimited usage, 24/7 support, one Wi-Fi enabled gateway, and free basic installation.
+Whole Home Wi-Fi promotions and bundle credits can change, so treat the prices below as a snapshot and confirm your exact address before ordering.

 infiNET 150

-✓ Unlimited data ✓ Symmetrical speed ✓ Good for 1 to 3 users, streaming, light WFH
+✓ Unlimited usage ✓ Fibre connection ✓ Good for 1 to 2 people, streaming, browsing, and light work from home

 infiNET 300